bucket3432/programmer-animeme-subs/README.md

 These are the subtitles for [u/bucket3432](https://www.reddit.com/user/bucket3432)'s [OC video programmer animemes](https://www.reddit.com/r/ProgrammerAnimemes/search?q=author%3Abucket3432+url%3Av.redd.it&restrict_sr=on&sort=new&t=all).

 For most of these, a fansub release is taken and the dialogue is heavily modified and original typesetting is added.
-The styling of the subs is kept to add an air of legitimacy.
+The styling of the dialogue is kept to add an air of legitimacy.

 These subs were created with [Aegisub](http://www.aegisub.org/) and have only been tested with libass on Linux. mpv is recommended for playback.